What is WebSocket?

 Injection attacks occur when an attacker passes malicious input via WebSockets to the application.
 Some possible kinds of attacks are XSS, SQL injections, code injections, etc.

-Example: Let’s say the application uses Websockets and the attacker passes a malicious input in the UI of the application.
+Example: Let’s say the application uses Websockets and the attacker passes a malicious input into the UI of the application.

 In this case, the input is HTML-encoded by the client before sending it to the server, but the attacker can intercept the request with a web proxy and modify the input with a malicious payload.